Bozeman's Ski Area Comparison: Bridger Bowl and Big Sky

 - Distance from Bozeman: 17 miles

 What Bridger Bowl lacks in high-speed chairlifts, it more than makes up for in character.
-Only 17 miles from Bozeman, Bridger is a non-profit ski area that is very family friendly while still offering some of the best terrain in North America.
+Only 17 miles from Bozeman, Bridger is a non-profit ski area that is very family-friendly and community-minded but still offers some of the best terrains in North America.
 A locals’ favorite, Bridger can also be much more accessible to your everyday skier, not only because it’s so close to town.
 In fact, the area was recently included on the Wall Street Journal’s list of only four “World Class Ski Resorts That Don’t Cost A Fortune.”
-Improvements to its lift system in the last couple of years, the mountain spreads the crowd out across the upper mountain with a variety of terrain.
-Beginners will love the Alpine lift while Intermediates can find plenty of options on Pierre's Knob and Powder Park, and the Experts can push their abilities on the Bridger lift.
-Looking for more of an extreme experience, head to Schlasman’s lift or take a hike up to The Ridge.
-Both locations require an avalanche transceiver and should only be skied by experts.
-Bridger Bowl has a community atmosphere with many locals making the drive from Bozeman since it's only 17 miles away.
+Improvements to its lift system in the last couple of years have helped to spread out crowds across the upper mountain with various terrain.
+Beginners will love the Alpine lift, intermediate skiers can find plenty of options on Pierre's Knob or Powder Park, and experts will enjoy pushing their abilities on the Bridger lift.
+Looking for more of an extreme experience?
+Head to Schlasman’s lift or hike up to the Ridge: both locations require an avalanche transceiver and should only be skied by experts.
+Future expansion plans at Bridger Bowl include additions to parking, lodging, lifts, and terrain.